Slurping of noodles is not only polite, it is almost expected. Forget what your Mom told you – Never eat noodles without slurping!

 Likewise, lookout for a ‘Genkan’ entrance in some restaurants, ryokan, hotels and homes.
 You will see a raised floor and probably pairs of shoes neatly lined up.
 You should assume that you also need to take your shoes off and step out of your own footwear directly onto the raised floor, so not to bring in dirt from the outside.

-Experienced travelers to Japan know to carry a small clean towel with them at all times, as Japanese restrooms typically do not have them.
+Experienced travellers to Japan know to carry a small clean towel with them at all times, as Japanese restrooms typically do not have them.

 Never blow your nose in public as this is considered a highly offensive habit and spreads germs.
 Sniffing is a polite substitute.